-In contrast, the distribution of a radiopharmaceutical in a patient to be treated with molecular radiotherapy depends on the patient-specific metabolism.
-Therefore, molecular radiotherapy dosimetry based on quantitative imaging can be performed only after the administration of either a small pretherapeutic quantity of the radiopharmaceutical or after a first treatment cycle or several cycles.
-The patient scans typically lead to heterogeneous activity distributions quantified either with PET or with SPECT in combination with CT.
-Because both techniques suffer from considerable degradation caused by noise and resolution limitations (resulting in the so-called partial-volume error), absorbed organ dose distributions derived from these activity distributions suffer from the same insufficiencies, thus greatly limiting the accuracy of dosimetry in molecular radiotherapy.
+In contrast, the distribution of a radiopharmaceutical in a patient to be treated with MRT depends on the patient-specific metabolism.
+Therefore, MRT dosimetry based on quantitative imaging can only be performed after the administration of either a small pre-therapeutic quantity of the radiopharmaceutical or after a first or several treatment cycles.
+The patient scans typically lead to heterogeneous activity distributions either quantified with positron emission tomography (PET) or single photon emission computed tomography (SPECT) in combination with computed tomography (CT).
+As both techniques suffer from considerable degradations caused by noise and resolution limitations (resulting in the so-called partial-volume errors), absorbed organ dose distributions derived from these activity distributions suffer from the same insufficiencies, thus greatly limiting the accuracy of dosimetry in MRT treatments.

-In external-beam therapy, dose-volume histograms (DVHs) present a valuable tool for treatment planning as well as calculation of tumor control probability and normal-tissue complication probability (2,3).
-Although, over the past few years, a wide range of tools for an improved determination of voxelized 3-dimensional (3D) internal dose distributions has been proposed (4-9), nuclear medicine imaging-based DVHs suffer from partial-volume errors and can provide only a rough estimate of the underlying radionuclide distribution.
-Even though partial-volume errors in SPECT/CT imaging can be effectively reduced by selecting an optimized combination of iteration number and postreconstruction filtering, visible residual degradation always remains (2).
+In external beam therapy, dose volume histograms (DVHs) present a valuable tool for treatment planning as well as calculation of tumor control probability and normal tissue complication probability (2,3).
+Although, over the past years, a wide range of tools for an improved determination of voxelized three-dimensional (3D) internal dose distributions has been proposed (4-9), nuclear medicine imaging based dose volume histograms suffer from partialvolume errors and can only provide a rough estimate of the underlying radionuclide distribution.
+Even though partial-volume errors in SPECT/CT imaging can be effectively reduced by selecting an optimized combination of iteration number and post-reconstruction filtering, visible residual degradations always remain (2).
 Nevertheless, DVHs are a helpful tool to visualize and to quantify spatially inhomogeneous absorbed dose distributions.